answersLogoWhite

 Erosion reduces top soil.
 Top soil fosters plant growth, which acts as a carbon sink.
 So erosion should actually increase the greenhouse effect rather than slow it down.
 It is possible mineral salts and lighter aeolian depositions on eroded landscapes could increase earth's albedo, reflecting more light back into space, which could have a slight cooling effect.

-the top most layer of soil
+What will happen if top layer of soil is exposed?

 What is soil top?